nearform/docker_circleci/README.md

-# docker CircleCI s2i Build image
+# Docker CircleCI s2i Build image

 Based on the CircleCI Node image this adds tools to build and images.